 Nikhil Awasty headshot

-Nikhil Awasty, assistant professor of organizational behavior management, is the second author on a paper recently accepted at Human Resource Management.
+Nikhil Awasty, assistant professor of organizational behavior, is co-author on a paper recently accepted at Human Resource Management.

 The paper is titled “I’m Not Feeling It: The Role of Affective Diversity in Risk Management and Team Performance”